gravitational/teleport/rfd/0136-modern-signature-algorithms.md

 ### Splitting user SSH and TLS private keys

+Our goals include using Ed25519 for SSH and ECDSA for TLS, with the potential to use a different algorithm for some specific protocols including database access.
+This is incompatible with the way clients currently use a single RSA keypair associated with every certificate they are issued.
-In order to support the use of different key types for SSH and TLS, as well as possible a different algorithm for some protocols (DB access will use RSA) we will begin to use a brand new key for each certificate generated instead of reusing a single private key for all.
+We will begin to use a brand new key unique key for most certificates instead of reusing a single private key for all.

+RPCs such as `GenerateUserCerts` will need to change to support passing both the SSH and TLS public keys, along with attestation statements if hardware keys are being used.
+These will remain backward compatible by continuing to use the single public key for both protocols if both are not passed.

-This will change the disk layout of the ~/.tsh directory:
+We will also have to change the disk layout of the ~/.tsh directory:

 ```diff
   ~/.tsh/                             --> default base directory